dklisiaris/bookshark/README.md

 # Extract book with id 103788 from local storage
 extractor.book(id: 103788, local: true)
 ```
+For more options, like book's title or author, use the search method which is described below.

 **Book Options**
 (Recommended option is to use just the id and let bookshark to generate uri):